5T33Z0/Clover-Crate/RtVariables/README.md

 **More details here:** [Fixing issues with System Update Notifications in macOS 11.3 and newer](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates#what-about-clover)

-**NOTES**
+> [!NOTE]
+>

-- `HWTarget` is only required when using a SMBIOS of Macs with a T2 chip.
+> - `HWTarget` is only required when using an SMBIOS of Macs with a T2 chip.
-- `HWTarget` values are very similar to those used by OpenCore for `SecureBootModel`.
+> - `HWTarget` values are very similar to those used by OpenCore for `SecureBootModel`.
 For example, the value for MacPro7,1 is `j160` in OpenCore, whereas in Clover it's `J160AP`.